WilliDieEnte/modpacks/Chaotic-Create.md

 - [Prism Launcher](https://prismlauncher.org/download/):
   - Download and Install [Prism Launcher](https://prismlauncher.org/download/).
   - Login with your Microsoft account.
-  - [Download the .zip file for the modpack you want in the "Prism Launcher" Format](https://ente.dev/dl/modpack/chaotic-create/Chaotic-Create-6_1.4.5.zip).
-(Available as [direct download](https://ente.dev/dl/modpack/chaotic-create/Chaotic-Create-6_1.4.5.zip) or on [Modrinth](https://modrinth.com/modpack/chaotic-create/)).
+  - [Download the .zip file for the modpack you want in the “Prism Launcher” Format](https://ente.dev/dl/modpack/chaotic-create/Chaotic-Create-6_1.4.5.zip).
+(Available as a [direct download](https://ente.dev/dl/modpack/chaotic-create/Chaotic-Create-6_1.4.5.zip) or on [Modrinth](https://modrinth.com/modpack/chaotic-create/)).
   - Pull it into the Prism Launcher after it finished downloading (via drag and drop).
   - Enjoy!